 A key knowledge management best practice includes embedding UFFA early on to boost efficiency as agents waste less time waiting for permissions and answers to encourage collaboration companywide.

-To ensure that knowledge management is fully utilised across departments, the discipline should be advocated by key people of influence in the company.
-Whether it is the board of directors, senior leadership team or knowledge manager it is important to communicate the importance and benefits of knowledge management and generate excitement.
+To ensure that knowledge management is fully utilised across teams, the discipline should be advocated by key people of influence in the company.
+Whether it’s your directors or senior leadership team it is important to communicate the importance and benefits of knowledge management and generate excitement.

 Leaders should lead by example; they should involve employees as much as possible when it comes to advocating knowledge management.
 Some effective methods include coaching employees, organising hands-on workshops and keeping the company up to date via regular newsletters.

 If the key people of influence within your company are not passionate about knowledge management, then how can you expect the wider workforce to be?

 11. Select Knowledge Management Software That Can Be Seamlessly Implemented

 Having knowledge management software that seamlessly integrates with other internal and customer-facing tools is vital if knowledge management is to succeed.

 You can avoid this by selecting knowledge management software that is built on open RESTful APIs.
 This way you can connect to: